abhatia2014/mlr/README.md

 # mlr
 This repository contains predictive models built using the mlr package in R.

 This example is based of this [hackathon](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/).
+To download the datasets sign up for the competition.

 Algorithms used in this repository: